CC22-PS278/Android-Mobile-App/README.md

 # Android app

-This repo contains the test app for android, first, test for login page second, test for machine learning image classification page
+This repo contains the test page for android.

+first, test for login page
+second, test for machine learning image classification page